 Why not ask us for some of the Acorn reviews we have, from our satisfied customers?

 Minivator are owned by Handicare a huge European lift and healthcare company which globally is bigger than Stannah in turnover.
 Minivator are also known as Companion and operate as a marketing partner of AgeUK.
 Their Minivator 2000 will fit the narrowest staircases as it will run tighter to the newell post of the stairs than any other brand.
 Their curved prices are also quite reasonable starting from £3850 for that particular model.
-New straight Minivators can be installed for around at least half of this figure, for reconditioned perhaps around £995 not including VAT or electrical work.
+New straight Minivators can be installed for around at least half of this figure, for reconditioned perhaps around £1995.
 It all depends on your needs, requirements and the layout of your staircase.
 Get in touch and we can help you choose wisely.

 HOWEVER… When spending hundreds or thousands of pounds – it is necessary to be a little more informed and careful than when buying a tin of beans.